-Restaurant Marketing Plan: A Step-by-Step Template for Any Budget
+Restaurant Marketing Plan: A Step-by-Step Guide (With Strategies for Any Budget)

 Key takeaways

-- Understand your current menu market fit through a detailed analysis of your 4 Ps, target market, competition and finances.
+- Understand your current market position through a detailed analysis of your 4 Ps, target market, competition and finances.

-- Allocate 3-6% of your revenue for marketing and set specific goals to prioritize tasks.
+- Allocate 3-6% of your revenue for marketing and set SMART goals to prioritize tasks.

 - Choose the best marketing channels for your customers, measure performance and continuously edit your strategy to find what works.